epixjayant/kozex/README.md

 # Kozex AI Voice Cloning Project

 Welcome to the **Kozex AI Voice Cloning Project**!
-This project is a working prototype of a voice cloning and text-to-speech (TTS) application.
-It allows users to:
+This is a prototype application for voice cloning and text-to-speech (TTS).
+Users can:

-- Convert text to speech using a generic voice.
+- Convert text to speech using a high-quality generic voice.
-- Clone a user's voice and generate speech in their voice.
+- Clone their voice and generate speech in their voice.
-- Record or upload audio, and receive the output in a different voice.
+- Record or upload audio and receive the output in a different voice.

 ---

-## Table of Contents
+## 📌 Table of Contents

 1. [Features](#features)
 2. [Folder Structure](#folder-structure)